percula/planter_docs/content/en/docs/plant-information/customize-varieties/index.md

 ---
 title: "How can I customize variety information?"
 description: "Learn how to customize variety information"
-weight: 310
+weight: 311
 draft: false
 url: "plant-information/customize-varieties"
 ---

-You can edit the information for any custom varieties you've added, but not existing varieties.
+You can edit the information for any custom varieties you've added, but not existing varieties.<br />
 Spacing can be customized for every variety, though.
 Set custom variety spacing to plan your garden with the proper spacing for each variety you grow.

 To set custom variety spacing: